home-assistant/home-assistant.io/source/_includes/installation/operating_system.md

 ### Start up your {{site.installation.types[page.installation_type].board}}

 {% if page.installation_type == 'generic-x86-64' %}
-1. If you used your Desktop system to write to your boot media, install the boot media ({{site.installation.types[page.installation_type].installation_media}}) into the target system.
+1. If you used your Desktop system to write to your boot media, install the boot media ({{site.installation.types[page.installation_type].installation_media}}) in the generic-x86-64 system.
 Otherwise, shutdown the live operating system and make sure to remove the USB flash drive you have been using for the live system.
-2. Make sure an ethernet cable for network is plugged in
+2. Make sure an ethernet cable for network is plugged in.
 3. Power the system on.
+- Wait for the Home Assistant welcome banner to show in the console of the generic-x86-64 system.
 {% else %}
-1. Insert the boot media ({{site.installation.types[page.installation_type].installation_media}}) you just created
+1. Insert the boot media ({{site.installation.types[page.installation_type].installation_media}}) you just created.
-2. Attach a ethernet cable for network.
+2. Attach an Ethernet cable for network.
-3. Attach a cable for power
+3. Attach the power cable.
 {% endif %}
-4. Within a few minutes you will be able to reach Home Assistant on <a href="http://homeassistant.local:8123" target="_blank">homeassistant.local:8123</a>.
-If you are running an older Windows version or have a stricter network configuration, you might need to access Home Assistant at <a href="http://homeassistant:8123" target="_blank">homeassistant:8123</a> or `http://X.X.X.X:8123` (replace X.X.X.X with your {{site.installation.types[page.installation_type].board}}’s IP address).
+4. In the browser of your Desktop system, within a few minutes you will be able to reach your new Home Assistant on <a href="http://homeassistant.local:8123" target="_blank">homeassistant.local:8123</a>.
+- If you are running an older Windows version or have a stricter network configuration, you might need to access Home Assistant at <a href="http://homeassistant:8123" target="_blank">homeassistant:8123</a> or `http://X.X.X.X:8123` (replace X.X.X.X with your {{site.installation.types[page.installation_type].board}}’s IP address).

 {% else %}